 |8.
 Our VoIP Comparisons|

-For starters there are the major players in the residential side of things including magicJack, Ooma, Vonage, Google Voice, NetTalk, Basic Talk, etc… Then there are also major players that are focused heavily on VoIP Phone systems needs of businesses.
-Some of these companies include 8×8, Ringcentral, Vonage Business, Ooma Office.
+For starters there are the major players in the residential side of things including magicJack, Ooma, Vonage, Google Voice, NetTalk, Basic Talk, etc… Then there are also major players that are focused heavily on the VoIP Phone systems needs of businesses.
+Some of these companies include 8×8, Ringcentral, Vonage Business, Ooma Office, Nextiva & Broadvoice.
 There are also companies that offer free cell service with a smartphone and unlimited calls over VoIP while on WiFi.
 The major player in this area is FreedomPop.
-Then you have random adapter device that piggy back off of the free Google Voice services offered including the GVMate and Obihai.
-Below we delve into a few of these with brief write-ups and links to our more extensive reviews of VoIP Providers you need to know.
-We also have provided many VoIP comparisons for your convenience.
+Then you have random adapter devices that piggy back off of the free Google Voice services offered including the GVMate and Obihai.
+Below we delve into a few of these with brief write-ups and we also have provided many VoIP comparisons for your convenience.

 Residential VoIP Service Providers

-magicJack – magicJack (MJ) is widely known as the price leader in the VoIP industry being as cheap as $20 per year for the fully featured service.
+magicJack – They are widely known as the price leader in the VoIP industry being as cheap as $20 per year for the fully featured service.
 They built their brand by being the cost-leader and through late night infomercial techniques that are typical of as seen on TV products.
 This method worked very well due to the shear value they were and still are able to offer customers.
 It’s interesting to compare magicJack and Vonage because they appear very different but when you get down to it they really aren’t that different.
 The same can be said when comparing Ooma and magicJack.
-They are able to offer the device for around $50 and that comes with a full year of unlimited calling that includes long distance and calling to Canada/Puerto Rico.
+They are able to offer their VoIP adapter for around $50 and that comes with 1 full year of unlimited calling that includes long distance and calling to Canada/Puerto Rico.
 It also comes with a full 30-day free trial period so you can try it out and see if it’s for you.
-For more information on MJ you can jump over to our magicJack section of the website.
+For more information on the service you can jump over to the magicJack section of our website.
 There you can find our review, which is the most extensive on the web.

 Google Voice – Google Voice is an interesting provider in that they provide free service directly through a computer, including it being totally free to get a US phone number.
 Although their service works only through a computer you can get various ATA device to turn it into a fully featured VoIP service and allow you to hook an actual telephone up to the service.
 Two examples of such devices are the GVMate and Obihai.
 These devices are designed specifically to access Google Voice and make it more accessible through use of a phone.
 Both devices cost just the initial outlay and then you get free VoIP service for life.
 Quite the steal if you ask us.